elledienne/freeminder/README.md

   If you have problem using the app, if you found a bug or for feature requests please open an issue here on GitHub

 ## The dev corner ##
-  > This app was built by Lorenzo De Nobili, software engineer in training.
+  > This app was built by Lorenzo De Nobili, full-stack software engineer.

-## What users think about Freeminder ##
-  > 'Best app ever, it's not smarter than me but for sure is less lazy' - _Fred_